nodejs/node/doc/api/stream.markdown

 * `size` {Number} Number of bytes to read asynchronously

-Note: **Implement this function, but do NOT call it directly.**
+Note: **Implement this method, but do NOT call it directly.**

-This function should NOT be called directly.
-It should be implemented by child classes, and only called by the internal Readable class methods.
+This method is prefixed with an underscore because it is internal to the class that defines it and should only be called by the internal Readable class methods.
+All Readable stream implementations must provide a _read method to fetch data from the underlying resource.

-All Readable stream implementations must provide a `_read` method to fetch data from the underlying resource.
+When _read is called, if data is available from the resource, `_read` should start pushing that data into the read queue by calling `this.push(dataChunk)`.

-This method is prefixed with an underscore because it is internal to the class that defines it, and should not be called directly by user programs.
-However, you **are** expected to override this method in your own extension classes.
+`_read` should continue reading from the resource and pushing data until push returns false, at which point it should stop reading from the resource.
+Only when _read is called again after it has stopped should it start reading more data from the resource and pushing that data onto the queue.

-When data is available, put it into the read queue by calling `readable.push(chunk)`.
-If `push` returns false, then you should stop reading.
-When `_read` is called again, you should start pushing more data.
+Note: once the `_read()` method is called, it will not be called again until the `push` method is called.

 The `size` argument is advisory.
 Implementations where a "read" is a single call that returns data can use this to know how much data to